-Here are some interesting facts I discovered about the benefits of living by the sea, all having to do with "abiding," "resting," and "dwelling."
+The following are some interesting facts about the benefits of living by the sea, all having to do with abiding, resting, and dwelling.

-- The sound of the waves alters the wave patterns in the brain and causes the wave patterns to change to a slow frequency, which promotes relaxation.
+- The sound of waves alters the wave patterns in the brain and causes them to change to a slow frequency, which promotes relaxation.
 The sound of waves is now being used and coupled with the music in relaxation CDs.

 Exposure to sunlight is also associated with spending time by the sea and contains similar benefits.

 - Sunshine is considered relaxing as well as a mood booster.
-It also affects our endocrine system, which is responsible for the release of endorphins.
+It also affects our endocrine system, which is responsible for releasing endorphins.
 Endorphins could be regarded as a happy hormone that helps us feel good, relaxed, and unstressed.

 - Sunlight also contains Vitamin D, which boosts our immune system keeping us healthy and happy.

-When we praise Him and Serve Him by serving others, we can then enter into His rest because both of these activities express our expressions of our faith in Him.
+When we praise God and serve Him by serving others, we can enter into His rest because these activities express our expressions of our faith in Him.